-124 AEMC, Electricity Networks Economic Framework Review, Final Report, 2019.
+133 AEMC, Electricity Networks Economic Framework Review, Final Report, 2019.

-125 Dr Alan Finkel AO, Chief Scientist (Chair), Ms Karen Moses, Ms Chloe Munro, Mr Terry Effeney, Professor Mary O'Kane AC, Independent Review into the Future Security of the National Electricity Market - Blueprint for the future, June 2017, Recommendation 6.8.
+134 Dr Alan Finkel AO, Chief Scientist (Chair), Ms Karen Moses, Ms Chloe Munro, Mr Terry Effeney, Professor Mary O'Kane AC, Independent Review into the Future Security of the National Electricity Market - Blueprint for the future, June 2017, Recommendation 6.8.

-126 Frontier Economics, Why Totex?
+135 Frontier Economics, Why Totex?
 Discussion Paper, 24 July 2018 (for Energy Networks Australia).

-Draft rule determinationParticipant derogation - financeability of ISP projects 4 February 2021 proportion of all expenditure, regardless of whether it is capital or operating in nature, is funded through TNSP revenues in the year in which the expenditure occurs, and the remaining expenditure goes to the RAB.
+A totex framework is designed to remove incentives to incur capital expenditure instead of operating expenditure, or to incur operating expenditure instead of capital expenditure, by treating capital expenditure and operating expenditure identically.
+Under totex, a fixed proportion of all expenditure, regardless of whether it is capital or operating in nature, is funded through NSP revenues in the year in which the expenditure occurs, and the remaining expenditure goes to the RAB.
 The terms "operating expenditure" and "capital expenditure" are replaced by "fast money" and "slow money".

-In its 2017 totex advice to the Commission, Frontier Economics recommended that a financeability test be used "when determining the rate at which the totex allowance is to be capitalised within the RAB."
-127
+In its 2017 totex advice to the Commission, Frontier Economics recommended that a financeability test be used "when determining the rate at which the totex allowance is to be capitalised within the RAB."136

-In its 2019 Electricity networks economic framework review, the Commission did not reject a totex approach, but decided not to proceed with it at the time, noting that:128
+In its 2019 Electricity networks economic framework review, the Commission did not reject a totex approach, but decided not to proceed with it at the time, noting that:137